Harry0786/TEPOS/point_of_scale/PAYMENT_BREAKDOWN_IMPLEMENTATION.md

 # Payment Breakdown Implementation for Today's Sale

 ## Overview
 This document outlines the implementation of payment mode breakdown for the "Today's Sale" feature on the homescreen.
-The feature now displays detailed payment information including amounts and counts for different payment modes.
+The feature now displays detailed payment information in a dialog when the user clicks on the "Total Sales" box, showing amounts and counts for different payment modes.

 ## Backend Changes